SodiumZH/NFF-Girls/wiki/gameplay-en.md

 When it's standing on a Soul Carpet, cast with *Necromancer's Wand* to hit it.
 6 hits overall are required.
 Once hit, it will be always hostile to you.
 Each time it's hit, it will release more smoke particles, and increase attack damage by 5.

 If it failed to attack you for 10s, the hit count will drop by 1.
-(If the attack is Shield-blocked, it's still regarded as attacked.)
+(If the attack is blocked by shield, it's still regarded as attacked.)

 If you get >32 blocks away from it, the process will be interrupted.